 Motorcycles are inherently more dangerous than cars.
 They have no cage for protection, no crumple zones or airbags, and no advanced safety features.
 Their two wheels make them very susceptible to poor road conditions such as wetness and slickness.
 Also, because of their size, other drivers can have a hard time gauging how far away they are or how fast they are going.
 Motorcyclists are more likely to be involved in a fatal accident than automobile drivers, and motorcycle fatalities continue to rise.

 For all these reasons, motorcyclists must be especially aware of their surroundings and be willing to practice motorcycle safety every time they take to the roads.
-While all drivers need to be careful and conscientious while sharing the road, because of their inherent danger, motorcyclists must be particularly careful.
+While all drivers need to be careful and conscientious while sharing the road, motorcyclists must be particularly careful.
 Here are some tips to keep in mind while you’re out on a motorcycle:

 Even if you are a careful and safe motorcyclist, you can still be involved in an accident.
-If you have been injured in a motorcycle accident that wasn’t your fault, contact the Milwaukee personal injury attorneys of Habush Habush & Rottier S.C. ® today at (414) 271-0900.
+If you have been injured in a motorcycle accident that was not your fault, contact the personal injury attorneys of Habush Habush & Rottier today at 800-2-HABUSH (800-242-2874).